shashanksrikanth/Expense-Spliiter/README.md

 ## Overview
 Expense-Split is a bill splitting Django application.
 A group of users can register as a group.
 After registration, one person can log in and provide the total amount.
 Expense-Split will then send an email to all the members of the group with how much each has to pay.

+With Expense-Split, you can do the following:
+1. Register a Group
-You can register a Group, send an email to the members of the group, or delete a Group if needed.
+2. Send an email to the members of the Group
+3. Delete a Group
+4. Add a new member to the Group

 For developing purposes, an API has also beeen created to list and create groups.
 The URLs for these APIs are given in the `urls.py` file in the repository.